 You are here

-- Have one or more schools with an identified student percentage (ISP) of 40 percent or greater, as of April 1.
+- Have one or more schools with an identified student percentage (ISP) of 40 percent or greater.
 In the first year, the ISP will be multiplied by a factor of 1.6, to determine the total percentage of students at the free rate of reimbursement.
 For example, an LEA with a 62.5 ISP, multiplied by the factor of 1.6 will receive 100 percent at the free reimbursement rate.
 If the total percentage of students is below 100 percent, the remaining percentage of students will be reimbursed at the paid rate to the LEA.
 Any difference between federal reimbursement and the cost of providing all meals at no charge will need to be covered from sources other than federal funds, such as the general fund.

 - ISP refers to students directly certified with documentation from: Supplemental Nutrition Assistance Program (SNAP), extended eligibility with SNAP, Temporary Assistance for Needy Families (TANF, Basic Cash Assistance and State Diversion only), extended Eligibility with TANF, Federal Distribution Program on Indian Reservation (FDPIR), foster children certified through means other than an household application, migrant children certified by a migrant coordinator, runaway and homeless youth, as defined under the McKinney-Vento Homeless Act or under the Runaway and Homeless Youth Act, children enrolled in a federally funded Head Start Program, or a comparable state funded pre-kindergarten program, or students approved by a local education official.

-- The Portal is currently open for reporting as of May 19, 2020.
+- The Portal will open for reporting on Thursday, April 1.
 See the Data Reporting Guidance and the CEP Introduction and Data Reporting Video for additional assistance.

 - Considering implementing CEP?
 See the CEP Considerations for Implementation Video to learn more about CEP benefits, requirements, and operations.